 Base Flying Berlin – See the City Differently

-Altogether the experience lasts around half an hour and costs 49 Euros.
+Altogether the experience lasts 30 minutes and costs 79,90 Euros via the company, Jochen Schweizer.
 I felt completely secure in my harness and it’s all fully tested out for both comfort and safety before you walk the plank.
-The guys there have a great sense of humour so any nerves you have are put at ease and they also welcome you to scream all the way down, in order to entertain the crowds below in Alexanderplatz.
+The guys have a great sense of humour so any nerves you have are put at ease and they also welcome you to scream all the way down, in order to entertain the crowds below in Alexanderplatz.

 Then the flying position you tested out becomes reality as you dangle up and away from the plank, trying to take in the fantastic city landscape around you while switching from giddy excitement to intense pangs of fear.